 Today, a large number of new buildings or renovation measures are preceded by deconstruction.
 In planning practice, however, this is often not yet taken into account.
 In order to consistently close material flows, promote a higher value of the building stock and establish solutions in line with the circular economy on all levels involved, a systematic look at the planning of deconstruction measures is required.
 It is a matter of protecting and preserving the building stock as well as valuing the materials.
-This is precisely where the DGNB System for the Deconstruction of buildings comes into play.
+This is precisely where the DGNB System for Deconstruction comes into play.
 As an instrument for quality assurance, it systematically sets incentives to increase the sustainability of deconstruction processes in a holistic way.

 The certification is aimed at all those involved in deconstruction - local authorities and building owners as well as the responsible deconstruction planners.
 And it also offers benefits for deconstruction and recycling companies.